yoichinak/docs.ja-jp/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-initialize-method.md

 ms.assetid: 8f0dd2fe-7df7-464e-91f4-5518c586bb5f
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: f2dceeb2f0b3aa9f3147157e77087dffbf2d5f85
+ms.openlocfilehash: ca34d1d84d6f9960d021c35566f8412df321464d
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: ja-JP
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69939032"
+ms.locfileid: "74429740"
 ---
 # <a name="isymunmanagedreaderinitialize-method"></a>ISymUnmanagedReader::Initialize メソッド
-このリーダーが関連付けられるメタデータインポーターインターフェイスと、モジュールのファイル名を使用して、シンボルリーダーを初期化します。
+Initializes the symbol reader with the metadata importer interface that this reader will be associated with, along with the file name of the module.

 > [!NOTE]
-> このメソッドを呼び出すことができるのは1回だけです。他のリーダーメソッドの前に呼び出す必要があります。
+> This method can be called only once, and must be called before any other reader methods.

 ## <a name="syntax"></a>構文